thread/django-lightweight-queue/README.md

 ## Configuration

-Configuration options should be placed in the usual Django settings files, prefixed with `LIGHTWEIGHT_QUEUE_`, for example:
+All automatically picked up configuration options begin with `LIGHTWEIGHT_QUEUE_` and can be found in `app_settings.py`.
+They should be placed in the usual Django settings files, for example:
 ``` python
 LIGHTWEIGHT_QUEUE_BACKEND = 'django_lightweight_queue.backends.redis.RedisBackend'
 ```